1nst4ll/mango-news/docs/backend-setup.md

 *   A Groq API key for AI features (summaries and topic assignment).
 *   An Ideogram API key for AI image generation.
 *   AWS S3 credentials and a bucket for storing AI-generated images.
+*   A strong secret key for JWT authentication.

 ## Database Setup